AWS launches major SageMaker upgrades for machine learning model training and testing

 Amazon today announced half a dozen new features and tools for AWS SageMaker, a toolkit for training and deploying machine learning models to help developers better manage projects, experiments, and model accuracy.

-AWS SageMaker Studio is a model training and workflow management tool that collects all the code, notebooks, and project folders for machine learning into one place, while SageMaker Notebooks lets you quickly spin up a notebook for machine learning projects.
+AWS SageMaker Studio is a model training and workflow management tool that collects all the code, notebooks, and project folders for machine learning into one place, while SageMaker Notebooks lets you quickly spin up a Jupyter notebook for machine learning projects.
 CPU usage with SageMaker Notebooks can be managed by AWS and quickly transfer content from notebooks.

 There’s also SageMaker Autopilot, which automates the creation of machine learning models and automatically chooses algorithms and tunes models.